 3. Buy quality products

 It is well worth buying high-quality cast stone because this can prove to be considerably more cost-effective than buying low-priced, low-quality items that cause problems due to inaccurate sizing, inconsistent colouring, inadequate strength, delivery with damage, and poor long-term weather resistance.
 Bear in mind that if cast stone products are delivered to site and found to be unacceptable, it might take weeks to manufacture and deliver replacements, which can cause serious delays to construction projects.
-It is strongly recommended that only Full Members of UKCSA should be used.

 4. If using bespoke products, discuss the designs with the manufacturer